The Ultimate Guide to Observing Uranus, Neptune, and Pluto

 - Neptune shines near magnitude 8, which is beyond the limited range of naked eye visibility.

 - Has 14 known moons.
 Triton is the only large moon in the Solar System that orbits in the opposite direction (retrograde) of Neptune’s rotation.

-Similar in chemical composition to Uranus, Neptune’s mantle is composed of water, methane, and ammonia fluids above a small core of ice and rock.
-Its atmosphere is made up of hydrogen and helium like Jupiter and Saturn, but it also contains methane.
+- Similar in chemical composition to Uranus, Neptune’s mantle is composed of water, methane, and ammonia fluids above a small core of ice and rock.
+Its atmosphere is composed of hydrogen and helium like Jupiter and Saturn, but it also contains methane.
 Methane gas gives Neptune its bluish appearance.
 Its rocky core is proportionally larger than the gas it contains—unlike Jupiter and Saturn, which are composed mostly of hydrogen and helium and have small cores of ice and rock.
-Like Uranus, it’s now classified as an ice giant, not a gas giant.
+Like Uranus, it's now classified as an ice giant, not a gas giant.

 - Neptune is Solar System's windiest world.
 Winds blow clouds of frozen methane across the planet at speeds of more than 1,200 mph in a direction opposite to the planet's rotation and faster than the speed of sound on Earth.

 - Neptune features a "Great Dark Spot," a swirling storm system the size of Earth.
 In recent years, the storm has been acting strangely.
 Storms there normally form, move to the planet's equator, and dissipate.
 But the Great Dark Spot migrated towards the equator, did an about-face, and headed back towards the polar region!

-- Neptune has at least five rings named after astronomers who made important discoveries about the planet: Galle, Le Verrier, Lassell, Arago, and Adams.
+- Neptune has at least 5 rings named after astronomers who made important discoveries about the planet: Galle, Le Verrier, Lassell, Arago, and Adams.
 They are composed of cold, dark compounds.

 - NASA's Voyager 2 is the only spacecraft to visit Neptune, which it did in 1989.
 It flew 3,000 miles above Neptune's north pole and discovered five moons, four rings, and the "Great Dark Spot."